Aliases for SAE1 Gene

 GeneCards Summary for SAE1 Gene

 SAE1 (SUMO1 Activating Enzyme Subunit 1) is a Protein Coding gene.
-Diseases associated with SAE1 include Adult Dermatomyositis and Childhood Type Dermatomyositis.
-Among its related pathways are SUMOylation and Metabolism of proteins.
-GO annotations related to this gene include protein heterodimerization activity and enzyme activator activity.
+Diseases associated with SAE1 include Ogden Syndrome and Adult Dermatomyositis.
+Among its related pathways are SUMOylation and Ubiquitin mediated proteolysis.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and enzyme activator activity.
+An important paralog of this gene is NAE1.

 UniProtKB/Swiss-Prot for SAE1 Gene